Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is especially relevant in the business world because of its influence on a variety of aspects:
+Emotional intelligence is particularly relevant in the world of business because of its influence on a variety of aspects:

 Key Takeaways

-• Emotional intelligence involves understanding and managing emotions efficiently.
+• Emotional intelligence involves understanding and directing emotions effectively.

-• It encompasses self-awareness and self-management as well as social awareness and relationship management.
+• It consists of self-awareness, self management as well as social awareness and managing relationships.

 Additional Information